Felix Sühlmann-Faul, Advisor to the German Sustainability Award, explains what sustainable future digitalization can look like and what the risks are.

-Of course, by using streaming services, CDs or DVDs no longer need to be made and transported.
-But that just as little as the electricity comes from the socket, even the data of the streaming service does not simply flutter through the air to us, is often overlooked.
-The datastream data stream sent to us consumes more energy every year and generates more emissions.
+Of course, using streaming services, for example, means that CDs or DVDs no longer have to be produced and transported.
+Often overlooked is that the data from the streaming service does not simply flutter through the air to us, just like electricity does not come out of the socket.
+Because the data stream sent to us from data centers consume more energy every year and generate more emissions.

 In fact, digitization is a huge social transformation whose complexity must not be neglected

 Due to its complexity, sustainability in the context of digitization can not be reduced to the three-pillar model of economy, ecology and society.
 That's why I have in my book "The blind spot of digitization" the policy as the fourth pillar in the concept of sustainability supplemented.
 This is because a) many political decisions do not take account of the sustainability of digitization and b) that political processes have a strong influence on how sustainable the digital transformation will actually be.

 Because sustainability, as well known and popular as the term may be, is often regarded as important and desirable.
 But it usually fails because of the implementation.

 In environmental sociology, it is referred to as "the long way from the head to the hand."
 Many people affirm their desire for an energy transition, but do not want to have wind turbines near their homes, and many applaud the "Fridays for Future" movement.
 Separate their garbage very well, but go on vacation twice a year, as do many companies that like to commit to sustainability, but ultimately make minimal efforts.